10 Simple Fall Prevention Exercises Seniors Can Do at Home

 Stand in front of a counter or between two study chairs of the same height.

-Hold on to the supportive surface and bend the knee to raise one foot and balance on one leg.
+Hold onto the supportive surface and bend your knee to raise one foot and balance on the other leg.
 Put that foot down and then repeat using the other leg.

 Aim to balance for 10 – 15 seconds on each leg.

-Start with both hands holding on for support.
-As your older adult progresses, increase the challenge by using only one hand and then no hands.
+Start by holding on with both hands for support.
+As you progress, increase the challenge by using only one hand, and then no hands at all.

 Stand between two study chairs of the same height and hold on for support.

-As your older adult progresses, move the feet farther apart while still keeping them in line.
+As you progress, move the feet farther apart while still keeping them in line.

 Stand next to a countertop and hold on with one hand.
-It’s best to use a cane or another person to provide support on the other side.
+It’s best to use a cane or have someone provide support on the other side.

 Walk along a straight line, placing the heel in front of the toe.

-Do not do this exercise if your older adult doesn’t seem steady enough.
+Do not do this exercise if you aren't steady enough.
 It’s best to be safe.

 Exercise 9 – side twist (10:05 in video)